 4. What’s going to happen on the day of surgery?

 Mama and papa told me I was going for a walk!
 We got into the car and arrived at the clinic at about 9.30am.
 That was when I realised that we weren’t going to the beach or the park.
 My heart was pounding because I am scared of clinics!
-When a kind lady called my name, mama carried me into a room and put me into a metal cage – something I fear more than the clinic.
+When a kind lady called my name, mama carried me into a room and put me in a metal cage – something I fear more than the clinic.
 To make things worse, mama told me I had to stay in there for two hours before the surgery!

 I gave her a disappointed look as she left me, and I was sure I saw tears in her eyes.
 I couldn’t believe that the humans left me all alone to face this by myself.
 At 12pm, the nurse took me into another room full of metal things.
 This was bound to be the worst day of my life.
 Thankfully, I somehow fell asleep and woke up at 2.30pm.
 But my left leg felt different and mama was still nowhere in sight.
 I was so weak and terrified 🙁 At about 4pm, the nurse came in and carried me outside where mama and papa were standing!
-I was really drowsy but my tail just couldn’t stop wagging.
-I was so happy!
+I was really drowsy but my tail just couldn’t stop wagging – I was so happy!